petermc87/yum-2-me/README.md

 CRUD functionality is achieved using `.create()` `.find()` `.findByIdAndUpdate()` `.findById` and `.findByIdAndDelete` Mongoose methods.

-To note, the `createMenu` function will take the body of the new menu item created, then finds the restuarant by `restaurantId` passed in from the front end, then pushes the object Id of the menu item into the `menu` array element defined in the model (see models)
+To note, the `createMenu` function will take the body of the new menu item created, finds the restuarant by `restaurantId` passed in from the front end, then pushes the object Id of the menu item into the `menu` array element defined in the model (see models)

 ```js